-Over the last 25 years, over 25 million LASIK procedures have been performed worldwide with over a 98% patient satisfaction rate of more than 98 percent.
+Over the last 25 years, more than 25 million LASIK procedures have been performed worldwide, with a patient satisfaction rate of more than 98 percent.
 LASIK is:

-- eligible for approximately 90% of people who wear glasses or contact lenses.
+- a possibility for about 90 percent of people who wear glasses or contact lenses

-- virtually painless – only will feel slight pressure during the procedure.
+- virtually painless – you only feel slight pressure during the procedure

-- quick recovery – back to work and driving the very next day!
+- quick recovery – you are back to work and driving the very next day

-- safer than contacts – you are 5x more likely to have an eye infection from contact lenses vs. LASIK
+- safer than contacts – you are five times more likely to have an eye infection from contact lenses vs. LASIK

 Who Can Have LASIK?

-LASIK is just one of the vision correction procedures we offer at Kugler Vision.
-The best way to know if you are able to become independent from glasses and contacts is to come in for a complimentary consultation.
+LASIK is one of the seven vision correction procedures we offer at Kugler Vision.
+The best way to know if you are able to free yourself from glasses and contacts is to come in for a complimentary consultation.
 You will have a full ocular analysis, meet with Lance Kugler, MD, and he will recommend the best solution for your unique eyes after examining the data.

 The LASIK Procedure

-The video goes over step by step what happens during the LASIK procedure.
-The procedure takes less than 6 minutes and the laser is only on your eye for just a few seconds!
+The video goes over what happens during the LASIK procedure, step by step.
+The procedure takes less than six minutes, and the laser is only on your eye for just a few seconds.
 If you have the urge to sneeze and cough, don’t worry.
 Nothing you can do will “mess up” your LASIK procedure.
-The laser has an eye tracking device and will move with your eye.
+The laser has an eye-tracking device and will move with your eye.
 If your movement is too dramatic, the laser will just shut off.
-The procedure is safe, and done with the latest state-of-the-art technology.
+The procedure is safe, and is done with the latest state-of-the-art technology.